Tokyo Disney Sea

 Detailed Information

-On March 11, 2011, the Great East Japan Earthquake struck, causing transportation disruptions that left about 20,000 guests in the park.
-However, the cast members effectively managed the situation, minimizing confusion beyond the standard protocols.
-After a temporary closure, Tokyo DisneySea reopened on April 28, welcoming back the smiles of guests.
+On March 11, 2011, the Great East Japan Earthquake occurred, and due to the suspension of transportation services, about 20,000 guests were forced to remain in the park.
+However, cast members responded appropriately, beyond the manual, and minimized confusion.
+After a temporary closure, Tokyo DisneySea resumed operations on April 28, and smiles returned to guests’ faces.

-The park consists of eight themed ports inspired by stories and legends related to the sea:
+The park is composed of eight themed ports inspired by sea-related stories and legends.

-- Mediterranean Harbor: A romantic entrance that recreates a Southern European port town.
+Mediterranean Harbor: A romantic gateway that recreates a southern European port town.

-- American Waterfront: A nostalgic port town reflecting early 20th-century New York and Cape Cod.
+American Waterfront: A nostalgic harbor area featuring early 20th-century New York and Cape Cod.

-- Port Discovery: An area portraying a future marina where nature and science blend.
+Port Discovery: An area depicting a futuristic marina where nature and science blend together.

-- Lost River Delta: Themed around ancient ruins hidden in the jungles of Central America in the 1930s.
+Lost River Delta: A theme centered on ancient ruins hidden in the jungles of Central America in the 1930s.

-- Mysterious Island: Surrounded by the Prometheus volcano, Captain Nemo's secret base offers adventures into the unknown.
+Mysterious Island: Captain Nemo’s secret base surrounded by Mount Prometheus, where guests can venture into the unknown.

 Tokyo Disney Sea Movies